ratatui/ratatui-website/src/tutorial/app.md

 ```

 #### save_key\_value()
 This function will be called when the user saves a key-value pair in the editor.
-It adds the two stored variables to the key-value pairs vector, and resets the status of all of the editing variables.
+It adds the two stored variables to the key-value pairs `HashMap`, and resets the status of all of the editing variables.

 ```rust,no_run,noplayground
     ...